 - Summer aid can be used to pay for any educationally-related expense incurred during your summer enrollment period; however aid will not be credited to your bursar account until all eligibility requirements are completed.
 Please see a Financial Aid Counselor prior to making any enrollment change as changes in enrollment may/will affect grant and loan eligibility.

-The value of your Pell amount for the summer of 2012, will be based on the credit hours you are enrolled in as of the end of the day on May 19, 2012.
+The value of your Pell grant amount for the summer of 2019 will be based on the credit hours you are enrolled in as of the end of the day on May 19,2019.

-If you are enrolled for Summer I only, the value of your Pell will be based on your enrollment as of May 19.
-If you add classes for Summer I after May 19, your Pell will not be increased.
+If you are enrolled for Summer I only, the value of your Pell grant will be based on your enrollment as of May 19.
+If you add classes for Summer I after May 20, your Pell grant will not be increased.

 - Return of Federal Title IV Funds Policy (R2T4) applies.
-If you completely withdraw and you do not “earn” the awarded federal financial aid, you may owe a refund to the Pell program.
-Please see the tab "Withdrawal Info" on the page "Am I Eligible for Federal Aid?".
+If you completely withdraw and you do not “earn” the awarded federal financial aid, you may owe a refund to the Pell grant program.
+Please see the tab "Withdrawal Info" tab on this page.

-- If you have received Federal Work-Study (FWS) during the previous academic year, you may be eligible during the summer.
-In order to receive FWS during the summer, you must be enrolled in at least 6 credit hours.
-Once you have been awarded, check your award package for the (FWS) Federal Work-Study and then contact Career Services about potential employment opportunities.
-Career Services will then work with your employer to finalize your eligibility for summer FWS and then send you a written notice of your status.
+Once you have been awarded, check your award package for (FWS) Federal Work-Study and then contact Career Services about potential employment opportunities.
+Career Services will then work with your employer to finalize your eligibility for summer FWS and send you a written notice of your status.

-- If you do not see the (FWS) Federal Work-Study as part of your award package, complete the cancellation/adjustment form or email your request to firstname.lastname@example.org for consideration for the award.
+If you do not see (FWS) Federal Work-Study as part of your award package, complete the cancellation/adjustment form or email your request to email@example.com for consideration for the award.